Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Acknowledgments

 \section{Acknowledgments}

-We are especially grateful to David Campbell, Abhishek Dhar, and Biao Lian for illuminating discussions and comments on the draft.
+We are especially grateful to David Campbell, Abhishek Dhar, Manas Kulkarni, Joel Lebowitz, and Biao Lian for illuminating discussions and comments on the draft.
 A.P. and S.L.S would also like to thank Alicia Koll\'ar for stimulating discussions on circuit QED experiments and open quantum systems, which led to the initiation of this work.
 V.B.B. thanks W. Benalcazar and F. Schindler for helpful discussions on related topics.
 Computational resources were provided by the Feynman and Della clusters at Princeton University.
 A.P. and V.B.B. acknowledge support from the Princeton Center for Theoretical Science.
-A.P. is grateful to the Institute for Advanced Study, where part of this work was carried out.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0009988.
 This work was supported by a Leverhulme Trust International Professorship grant number LIP-202-014 (S.L.S).
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.